Course

 Generational Differences

 • Baby Boomers: Born between 1947 – 1964.
 Characteristics include a belief that workers need to pay their dues.
-Oftentimes, the generation includes workaholics with traditional learning styles; rewards are expected for hard work (3).
+Often, the generation includes workaholics with traditional learning styles; rewards are expected for hard work (3).

 • Generation X: Born between 1965 – 1977.
 Characteristics include independence, self-reliance, and skepticism of authority.
 This generation tends to work better with flexibility (3).